How to Master Narrative Writing in a Single Week

 And, needless to say, have your students change their names to protect the innocent!

-Once the students have come up with their rough story idea, it’s time to nail down some things in little more detail and decide on a few crucial elements of their story.
+Once the students have come up with their rough story idea, it’s time to nail down some things in more detail and decide on a few crucial elements of their story.

 How about the setting?
 Where does the action take place?
 Will the story be static, or will locations change throughout the story?